 - salt to taste

-- Marinade beef in soy sauce, lemon (or calamansi), and ground black pepper for at least 1 hour
+- Marinate beef in soy sauce, lemon (or calamansi), and ground black pepper for at least 1 hour

 - Heat the cooking oil in a pan then stir fry the onion rings until the texture becomes soft.
 Set aside